-

 > The Ontario Curriculum

-Includes 8 printable experiments to run in class plus student quizzes, a sample marking rubric, scope & sequence, cross-curricular teaching ideas, student project ideas, common student misconceptions to be aware of as well as Australian, USA & Canadian curriculum outcomes, crossword, word search, experiment templates and a risk assessment template.
+Includes 9 printable experiments to run in class plus student quizzes, a sample marking rubric, scope & sequence, cross-curricular teaching ideas, student project ideas, common student misconceptions to be aware of as well as Australian, USA, Canadian & New Zealand curriculum outcomes, crossword, word search, experiment templates and a risk assessment template.

-Optional materials to have on-hand include string, a cup, metal washers, egg, cardboard roll, glass, cardboard, marshmallows, spaghetti, masking tape, tissue box, beads, rice, pencil, PET bottle, 2 phone books or old books that you don't mind using
+Optional materials to have on-hand include string, a cup, metal washers, egg, cardboard roll, glass, cardboard, marshmallows, spaghetti, masking tape, tissue box, beads, rice, pencil, PET bottle, 2 phone books or old books that you don't mind using, film canister, vinegar, bicarbonate soda, spoon & water.

 If you are looking for content on energy transformations, this is contained in the Renewable Energy Unit and the Electricity & Magnetism Unit